shakespete/react/JS Notes.md

 <h3>Pure Component</h3>
 A Pure Component is a function component that does not contain state and will render the same user interface given the same props.
+In React, a Pure Component is a Component that always renders the same output, given the same properties.